THESE ARE SCARY TIMES.

 6. LIMIT MEDIA EXPOSURE!
 I am encouraging clients to implement daily media updates rather than spending hours online.
 The New York Times has a daily coronavirus briefing that could serve that purpose nicely.
 Also, please don't read it first thing in the morning or right before going to bed.
 Try to do something more meditative, relaxing, or soothing during both of those times; for example, have a mindful cup of coffee or tea in the morning and at night consider reading or journaling.
 Find another time to check the news!
 If you are in California like me, you might also consider signing up for The New York Times California Today.
 And if you are in Los Angeles specifically, you might be interested in signing up for NotifyLA.

-For those in CA, there is a COVID-19 emotional support website.
 If you are a frontline healthcare worker or first responder in CA and interested in mental health counseling you can get help here.
 The Office of the California Surgeon General also has a guide with things you can do to help support your mental health.
+There is even an app for COVID-19 called COVID Coach.

-Please note that the information in this blog is intended for informational purposes only.
+Please note that this information is intended for informational purposes only.
 It should not be used as a substitute for psychological or medical care.
 If you are looking for professional help, visit my resources page for guidance on how to find a therapist.
 If you are experiencing a mental health emergency, call 911 or go to the nearest ER.